Lean World Class®: Evolving from Traditional Lean Thinking

 The competitive future belongs to those who know how to integrate

-Buy the book to find out:
+Buy the book to discover:

 • how to link waste to real economic impacts;